Nervosys/Botnix/CONTRIBUTING.md

 Here's a brief overview of the main Git branches and what channels they're used for:

 - `master`: The main branch, used for the unstable channels such as `nixpkgs-unstable`, `nixos-unstable` and `nixos-unstable-small`.
-- `release-YY.MM` (e.g. `release-23.11`): The NixOS release branches, used for the stable channels such as `nixos-23.11`, `nixos-23.11-small` and `nixpkgs-23.11-darwin`.
+- `release-YY.MM` (e.g. `release-23.11`): The Botnix release branches, used for the stable channels such as `nixos-23.11`, `nixos-23.11-small` and `nixpkgs-23.11-darwin`.

 When a channel is updated, a corresponding Git branch is also updated to point to the corresponding commit.
 So e.g. the [`nixpkgs-unstable` branch](https://github.com/nixos/nixpkgs/tree/nixpkgs-unstable) corresponds to the Git commit from the [`nixpkgs-unstable` channel](https://channels.nixos.org/nixpkgs-unstable).

-Nixpkgs in its entirety is tied to the NixOS release process, which is documented in the [NixOS Release Wiki](https://nixos.github.io/release-wiki/).
+Nixpkgs in its entirety is tied to the Botnix release process, which is documented in the [Botnix Release Wiki](https://nixos.github.io/release-wiki/).

 See [this section][branch] to know when to use the release branches.